LilithTundrus/e621-API-Docs/README.md

 ## Errors?

 If you find any errors in this documentation please let me know!
-I try my best but I am only human
+I try my best but I am only human.
 </br>
 </br>